OSMLatam/OSM-Notes-Ingestion/README.md

 * 30 hours: Loading the ETL from main tables.
   * This process is parallel according to the number of years since 2013.
     However, not all years have the same number of notes.
-* 20 minutes: Preparing the countries datamart.
+* 20 minutes: Preparing the countries' datamart.
-* 5 days: Preparing the users datamart.
+* 5 days: Preparing the users' datamart.
-  This process is asynchronous, it means each ETL execution processes 500 users.
+  This process is asynchronous, which means each ETL execution processes 500 users.
-  This part analyzes the most active user first; then, all old users that have contributed with only one note.
+  This part analyzes the most active users first; then, all old users that have contributed with only one note.
   TODO parallelize